adr1anh/DeepDish/README.md

-# Visualizing Districts in the City of Chicago through Food Safety Inspections
+# DeepDish: Using food safety data to visualize Chicago

 ## Abstract: